 Kakadu National Park is renowned world-wide for its iconic landscape, composed of a diversity of wetland types ranging from intertidal mangrove forests and mudflats, to permanent billabongs and vast expanses of seasonal freshwater marshes.

 The Stage I Kakadu Ramsar site was listed as one of the first Australian wetlands of international importance under the Ramsar Convention.
-Later, the Stage II Kakadu Ramsar site was nominated, resulting in a total of 683 000 ha.
+Later, the Stage II Kakadu Ramsar site was nominated, resulting in a total of 683,000ha.

-BMT was commissioned to conduct an Ecological Character Description (ECD) of the Kakadu Ramsar sites.
+We were commissioned to conduct an Ecological Character Description (ECD) of the Kakadu Ramsar sites.

 The study primarily involved an assessment to identify critical processes, components and services of the wetland ecosystems.
 This assessment relied on input from individuals with extensive experience with the Ramsar sites.
 A consultation component of the study was conducted in Jabiru.
 As part of this process, significant threats to the wetland services were identified, information gaps highlighted and conceptual models of ecosystem functions developed.

-BMT, in association with Buckley Vann town planners and the Department of Civil Engineering at the University of Queensland (UQ), undertook a climate change vulnerability and adaptation planning study for the remote centre of Choiseul Bay, at the northern tip of the Solomon Islands.
+In association with Buckley Vann town planners and the Department of Civil Engineering at the University of Queensland (UQ), we undertook a climate change vulnerability and adaptation planning study for the remote centre of Choiseul Bay, at the northern tip of the Solomon Islands.